Wiremu Kīngi Te Rangitāke

 Wiremu Kīngi Te Rangitāke (c.
 1790s - 13 January 1882) was a Māori chief of the Te Āti Awa iwi (tribe) and leader of the Māori forces in the First Taranaki War.

-Te Rangitāke was born probably in the final years of the 19th century at Manukorihi pa, near Waitara.
+Te Rangitāke was born probably in the final years of the 18th century at Manukorihi pa, near Waitara.
 He was the son of the chief Te Rere-tā-whangawhanga and his wife Te Kehu and had three younger brothers.
 He took the name Wiremu Kīngi when he was baptised a Christian in the early 1840s.

 He and his father were involved in the major disturbances and migrations caused by the Musket Wars.
 They probably fought alongside Te Rauparaha during Ngāti Toa's migration from Kāwhia to the Kapiti coast in 1822.
 The Te Āti Awa returned to Taranaki in about 1823.
 Te Rere-tā-whangawhanga and others led the tribe south in the Heke Niho-puta migration in about 1824 to settle in Waikanae.
 He and Te Rangitāke participated in Te Āti Awa expeditions with Ngāti Toa and Ngāti Raukawa in the North Island and the South Island.
 Te Rere-tā-whangawhanga was, for example, on the expedition against Ngāi Tahu in the 1831–32 summer.

 In 1839, Colonel William Wakefield persuaded the chiefs to sign deeds that transferred ownership of most of the Te Āti Awa tribal land to the New Zealand Company.
 The transaction was to cause a great deal of trouble and eventually was a factor that led to war.

 Te Āti Awa initially accepted the changes brought about by the arrival of Pākehā (European settlers) and their new government.
 In May 1840 their chiefs signed the Treaty of Waitangi and in 1843–1844 they built a large church for the missionaries.
 On 31 January 1842 the whole of Northern Taranaki from Cape Egmont northwards to the Tongaporutu River was purchased by the Crown from Te Wherowhero, who later became the first Maori king, and his brother Kati for 150 pounds, 2 horses, 2 saddles, 2 bridles and 100 blankets.
 The sale included all the land around Waitara that was under the mana of Te Wherowhero.
 The deed was printed in both English and Maori.
-However, disenchantment began when the Land Commissioner, William Spain, awarded the New Plymouth settlers 200 km² of tribal land around New Plymouth.
+However, disenchantment began when the Land Commissioner, William Spain, awarded the New Plymouth settlers 200 km^{2} of tribal land around New Plymouth.
 Wiremu Kīngi wrote to Governor Robert FitzRoy making it clear that they would not yield their tribal lands, particularly around Waitara.
 Their case was weakened in the minds of settlers because the bulk of the tribe were then living around Waikanae about 250 km to the south since 1822–23.
 However, despite opposition from the Government, they returned to Taranaki 25 years later, in 1848 and settled around Waitara.
 Grey recognised that Te Atiawa's Wiremu Kīngi had been a valued ally in the 1846 war in Wellington where he had sided with the government forces.
 Grey was reluctant to take action against someone who had shown his loyalty to the Crown.